magore/hp85disk/README.md

 ### For setting the time type *setdate* it will prompt for the date as shown below
  * This also sets the RTC
+  * **NOTE: you may have to issue this command TWICE on the very first initialization**
  * **setdate**
 <pre>
     Enter date YYYY MM DD HH:MM:SS >2020 04 09 16:54:00